 Sometimes police officers do not know what the laws are.
 Indeed, police officers are trained in criminal law, not civil law.
 Not wanting to appear ignorant, some police officers may just go with whatever they think the laws should be.
 Others may call their supervisors or even call for the assistance of the county sheriff or constable, as they are often charged with the responsibility of serving papers, etc. At other times, since law enforcement officials really may not know what private investigators and process servers can and cannot legally do, they may just let them proceed with their duties unhindered.

 It never hurts for process servers to have a copy of the Oklahoma Rules of Civil Procedure and the Federal Rules of Civil Procedure on hand.
-Private investigators should have any pertinent laws, which are often on www.oscn.net, readily available by phone or on paper.
-This way if police officers are ignorant of civil laws pertaining to Oklahoma process servers and private investigators or are intentionally trying to interfere, they can get a quick and easy reminder.
+Investigation agent should have any pertinent laws, which are often on www.oscn.net, readily available by phone or on paper.
+This way if police officers are ignorant of civil laws pertaining to Oklahoma process servers and lawyer or are intentionally trying to interfere, they can get a quick and easy reminder.

 In addition, having copies of local ordinances pertaining to parking on public property, what does and does not constitute trespassing, and the amendments to the United States Constitution on hand can also prove to be quite useful.
 Sometimes an Oklahoma process server or private investigator will need to remind police officers about such rights as the freedom of speech and association, what the Full Faith and Credit Clause of the United States Constitution really means, etc. Always knowing the laws in advance is smart and makes excellent business sense.